 7. When you’re happy with how you’ve set up your scraping parameters, click the Start button.
 The actor will start scraping and you’ll see that it has a status of Running.

 8. It might take a few minutes to complete the scraping run, but you should soon see that the actor has ☑️ Succeeded.
 You can then click the Dataset tab to see your results.

 9. The dataset contains your data in lots of handy formats.
 You can open them by clicking on 👁 Preview or ⤵️ Download.
 You can share the data, use it in spreadsheets or projects, or upload it anywhere you like.

-Now that you know how to scrape Reddit, you can play around with the settings and see what kind of data you can get.
+Now that you know how to scrape Reddit with our free Reddit web scraper, you can play around with the settings and see what kind of data you can get.

 Note that you will usually need to use a proxy to scrape Reddit or the actor will get blocked.
 Your free Apify account comes with a free trial of Apify Proxy, so that should help you get started.